Steve L. Monroe

 About Me

-I am an Assistant Professor of Political Science at Yale-NUS College, and have a courtesy appointment at the National University of Singapore (NUS)'s Department of Political Science.
-I was a Governance and Local Development fellow, a visiting Assistant Professor with The MacMillan Center at Yale University, and a Middle East Initiative (MEI) post-doctoral fellow at the Harvard Kennedy School.
+I am an Assistant Professor of Political Science at the National University of Singapore (NUS)'s Department of Political Science.
+Before joining NUS, I was an assistant professor at Yale-NUS College.
+During my time at NUS, I have been a Governance and Local Development fellow, a visiting fellow at the American University of Sharjah and a visiting assistant professor with The MacMillan Center at Yale University.
+Before moving to Singapore I was a Middle East Initiative (MEI) post-doctoral fellow at the Harvard Kennedy School.
 I obtained my PhD in Politics from Princeton University.
-The son of a diplomat, I spent parts of my childhood in Kuwait, France and Bahrain before returning to the US for college.
+The son of diplomats, I spent parts of my childhood in Kuwait, France and Bahrain before returning to the US for college and graduate school.

-I am a scholar of the political economy of development, with a primary focus on the Arab world.
+I am a scholar of the international and comparative political economy of development, with a primary focus on the Middle East and North Africa.
 My scholarship examines two developmental challenges in particular: limited economic integration, and gender inequality.
 Pairing regional expertise with qualitative and quantitative methods, my work exposes the social, historical and international underpinnings of these barriers to prosperity in the Arab world, and beyond.

 Works in Progress